 - Insufficient construction detail, including cabinet dimensions, and joinery and connections including installation

 Our recommendation to avoid these errors is to establish drawing templates that fully conform to the Standards, and commit to using these templates for all your projects.
 The likelihood of missing something becomes greatly reduced when forms are standardized and used by everyone in every project.
-Create a checklist to check against the Standards that can easily be sent to the architect for approval – we suggest using the shop drawing checklist from Section 1 of the Standards.
+Create a checklist to check against the Standards that can easily be sent to the architect for approval – we suggest using the shop drawing checklist from the AWI100 section of the Standards.

 These non-conformities and errors are the ones most frequently found by our inspectors during woodworking project inspections.